25+ Indoor Stair Railing Ideas to Inspire Your Next Project

-“The Kee Klamp fittings were absolutely the perfect solution to make a railing for the basement stairs.
-Easy to use and they look sharp too!”
+“The Kee Klamp fittings were the perfect solution to make a railing for the basement stairs.
+Easy to use, and they look sharp too!”

 Indoor Loft Railing

-Now, let’s look at some indoor railing used specifically for lofts and providing safe access up top.
+Now, look at some indoor railing used specifically for lofts and providing safe access up top.

 This first project comes to us from designer and builder, Joseph Lanza.
 This custom loft railing is featured in his Portanimicut Road project, a house where Joseph decided to combine aspects of the traditional Cape Cod design (which his clients loved) with more modern, minimal features.

 Well, the railing, and overall look of the room, fit that bill perfectly.
-As seen in another railing shown earlier, this railing features a cable system that runs the length of the length of the railing supports.
+As seen in another railing shown earlier, this railing features a cable system that runs the length of the railing supports.